EGP-README/Arduino-Escape-Room/README.md

 - Servo motors act as pointers to numbers on the riddle board.
 The riddle involes getting them to point to a specific code and having the cylinder int he right position at the same time

 ## Riddle 2
+- Consists of a spinning fan powered by a modulating motor, a water depth sensor, and a keypad for code entry
+- To solve riddle two, the fan must be stopped by dipping the wtaer depth sensor in a cup of water and the secret code must be entered

+## Riddle 3
+- Consists of a heat sensor and a light sensor
+- To solve, the light sensor must be covered or the lights must be turned off to get below the specificed darkness threshold and the heat sensor must be heated to around 45 degrees celsius which needed a lighter to be held to it